TolulopeFasola/Texas-Government-Salary-Analysis/README.md

 Insights

 - The first card (total annual salary) shows that we have a total of $9.31billion.
-The second card (number of employees) shows that we 149,039.
+The second card (number of employees) shows that we have 149,039.
 The third card (average annual salary) shows we have a total of $62.48k customers.
 The fourth card (least annual salary) shows we have total order of $120k.
 Lastly, we have a total agency of 113.
 - Mrs. Gracia Maria is the highest paid employee with a total of $1.26755064M annual salary.
 - According to this analysis, Correc Officer V is the highest paid class .
 - According to the data, the male gender is paid highest amount of salary annually also, the white’s are the highest paid.